7 Basics of Kansas Security Deposit Law

 In the state of Kansas, landlords are allowed to keep all or a portion of a tenant’s security deposit to cover:

-- Written Notice: If a Kansas landlord plans on making any deductions from a tenant’s security deposit, he or she must provide the tenant with a written notice.
+If a Kansas landlord plans on making any deductions from a tenant’s security deposit, they must provide the tenant with a written notice.
 This notice must include an itemized list which states what deductions have been taken and the amount of each deduction.

-- 30 Days: Kansas landlords have 30 days after tenant move-out to return the portion of the tenant’s security deposit that is owed back to the tenant.
+Kansas landlords have 30 days after a tenant moves out to return the portion of the tenant’s security deposit that is owed back to the tenant.
 If the tenant makes no claim on the deposit after 30 days, the landlord must mail the portion of the deposit owed to the tenant and the written notice to the tenant’s last known address.

-- 14 Days: If a landlord has determined that he or she will need to make deductions from a tenant’s security deposit, the landlord has 14 days after this decision to return the portion of the deposit owed to the tenant.
+If a landlord has determined that they will need to make deductions from a tenant’s security deposit, they have 14 days after this decision to return the portion of the deposit owed to the tenant.
 They must also send a written notice of what was deducted and why.
-The deposit must still be returned no later than 30 days after a tenant move-out.
+The deposit must still be returned no later than 30 days after a tenant has moved out.

-- Wrongful Withholding: If a landlord wrongfully withholds all or a portion of a tenant’s security deposit, the tenant may be awarded the amount wrongfully withheld plus damages of up to one and a half times the amount wrongfully withheld plus reasonable court costs and attorney fees.
+If a landlord wrongfully withholds all or a portion of a tenant’s security deposit, the tenant may be awarded the amount wrongfully withheld plus damages.
+This amount can be up to one and a half times the amount wrongfully withheld, plus reasonable court costs and attorney fees.

-Landlords in Kansas should store tenants’ security deposits in a separate account in a banking or financial institution that is insured by the federal government.
+Landlords in Kansas should hold the tenants’ security deposits in a separate, named account in a banking or financial institution that is insured by the federal government.
 The security deposit should be in an account that is separate from the landlord’s funds.
-It does not have to earn interest, but if it does, this interest is the property of the landlord.
+The holding account does not have to earn interest.
+However, if it does earn interest income, this interest is the property of the landlord.

-Kansas landlords are not required by law to perform a walk-through inspection prior to a tenant’s move-out.
-However, Kansas landlords do have to conduct an inventory inspection of the unit with the tenant no later than 5 days after tenant move-in.
+Kansas landlords are not required by law to perform a walk-through inspection before a tenant’s moves-out of a rental unit.
+However, Kansas landlords do have to conduct an inventory inspection of the unit with the tenant no later than five days after the tenant moves in.

-- Transfer the security deposit to the new owner of the property, minus any allowable deductions, and notify the tenants of the name of the owner and the address where their security deposit is being held.
+First, they can transfer the security deposit to the new owner of the property—minus any allowable deductions.
+They must notify the tenants of the name of the new owner and the address where their security deposit is being held.
 Alternatively, the landlord can return the security deposit to the tenant—minus any allowable deductions—and notify the new owner that the deposits have been returned to the tenants.
 It will then be up to the new owner to secure a security deposit for the tenant.